 Battery research was focussing on nickel-cadmium, nickel-metal-chloride, sodium-nickel-chloride and sodium-sulphur.
 In addition, work was going on into fast charging (achieving a 50% recharge in half an hour) and non-contact inductive charging (crossing a three to five inch air gap).

-As for potential applications for electrics, then the familiar roles still pertained: local authorities, postal and courier services (where bulk rather than weight was likely to be the more significant characteristic of the payload) and utility vehicles.
+As for potential applications for electrics, the familiar roles still pertained: local authorities, postal and courier services (where bulk rather than weight was likely to be the more significant characteristic of the payload) and utility vehicles.
 It was not an especially sanguine appraisal.

 By the middle of the decade the picture had changed dramatically.
 Next-generation batteries were available that were being proven in all kinds of applications.
 The growth in internet shopping and the need for more and more home deliveries created a market that electrics were well-placed to fulfil.